 Leo Lam has an extensive and successful IP litigation and trial practice.
-His focus has been in the patent arena, a natural fit given the advantage of his prior training and experience as an electrical engineer.
-Mr. Lam has handled patent cases throughout the country spanning a wide range of technologies.
+He has specialized in the patent arena, a natural fit given his prior training and experience as an electrical engineer.
+Leo has handled patent cases throughout the country spanning a wide range of technologies.
 He also has substantial experience in trade secret, copyright, and trademark cases, as well as general complex civil litigation.
-Regardless of the type of technology or area of law involved, his approach centers on providing result-oriented, bottom-line strategies to achieve the best possible outcome for each client, whether by means of trial, pretrial disposition, or negotiation and settlement.
+Regardless of the type of technology or area of law involved, Leo’s approach focuses on providing result-oriented, bottom-line strategies to achieve the best possible outcome for each client, whether by means of trial, pretrial disposition, or negotiation and settlement.

 Cases of Note